What Is Periodontal Maintenance?

-Here are some of the most common treatments you may receive during a periodontal maintenance appointment at our Redmond dental office.
+Here are some of the most common treatments you may receive during a periodontal maintenance appointment:

-- Deep cleaning: Deep cleaning uses advanced dental scrapers and ultrasonic scalers to remove plaque and tartar from the teeth and gums.
+- Deep cleaning: This uses advanced dental scrapers and ultrasonic scalers to remove plaque and tartar from the teeth and gums.

-- Scaling and root planing: Scaling and root planing uses dental tools to “scale” teeth below the gumline, and remove bacteria.
+- Scaling & root planing: This uses dental tools to “scale” teeth below the gum line, and remove bacteria.
 Then, the roots are “planed”, smoothing them and reducing the risk of bacterial infection.

-- Soft tissue recontouring: Soft tissue recontouring can reduce the inflamed, puffy appearance of gums affected by periodontal disease.
+- Soft tissue recontouring: This can reduce the inflamed, puffy appearance of gums affected by periodontal disease.

 - Antimicrobial therapy: Antimicrobial agents may be applied directly to the teeth, or long-lasting antibiotics may be placed under the gumline to control bacterial growth.
 Oral antibiotics are also commonly prescribed after periodontal maintenance treatments, to inhibit the continued growth of harmful bacteria.

-Our Redmond team will also take digital x-rays and perform measurements to ensure that your periodontitis is not progressing, and that its effects are being mitigated properly.
+Our team will also take digital x-rays and perform measurements to ensure that your periodontitis is not progressing and that its effects are being mitigated properly.

 How Long Will I Be On Periodontal Maintenance?